 Nearly 10 million adults suffer from SAD and women are four times more likely to be diagnosed with this condition than men.
 Many symptoms of SAD mirror those associated with traditional depression or even normal changes in your mood or demeanor.
 What makes this condition unique is the fact that a person’s fluctuating mood is controlled by the changing seasons.

 In most cases, the fall and winter months trigger these symptoms.
 One of the main reasons why is that the days become shorter, with the sun setting earlier and rising later.
-Longer stretches of darkness can negatively impact your overall mood, causing increased feelings of sadness, loneliness, depression, and lack of motivation.
+Longer stretches of darkness can negatively impact your overall mood, causing increased feelings of sadness, loneliness, depression and lack of motivation.

 Symptoms of SAD

 The most common symptoms of SAD are changes in your mood and sleep patterns.
-Many people with SAD report feeling depressed, lethargic, and unmotivated during the winter months.
+Many people with SAD report feeling depressed, lethargic and unmotivated during the winter months.
 Lack of sleep or disturbed sleep can worsen these symptoms, creating a negative cycle of sadness and exhaustion.

 Darkness in the early morning hours makes it difficult for some people to wake up or feel motivated to tackle the day.
 This lack of motivation can increase feelings of depression and lower self-worth.
 As night falls and it becomes darker earlier in the evening, people with SAD feel compelled to go to bed or lay down.
 Lack of physical activity can also worsen depression symptoms, making it increasingly difficult to fall asleep or find the energy to be productive.
-Other symptoms include increased appetite, an inability to concentrate, and lack of focus.
-All of which are connected to both lack of sleep and seasonal depression.

 Identifying and diagnosing SAD isn’t always easy since many of the symptoms are associated with other common conditions and forms of depression.
 It’s important to recognize the few, key symptoms that are linked to a seasonal mood disorder versus general depression and other mental health conditions.

 It usually takes several years for SAD to present itself, as a pattern of behaviors emerge.
 If you notice that your mood changes every few months or that you’re severely impacted by the change in light cycles and time, you may have SAD.
 If your symptoms are short-lived or only occur once over the course of several years, it may be an isolated incident triggered by something else.
-Consider major life changes including ending or starting a relationship, a recent career change, moving to a new location, and other significant events.
+Consider major life changes including ending or starting a relationship, a recent career change, moving to a new location and other significant events.
 All of these could cause changes in mood that have nothing to do with the seasons.
 It takes most people two to three years to recognize a recurrent theme that suggests the cause is SAD.

 The Connection Between SAD and Sleep